-1. Consider How Much Time You’ll Take off Work
+4. Consider How Much Time You’ll Need To Take off Work

-When our parents need us, our first inclination will, of course, be to rush to their side.
+When our parents need us, our first inclination usually is to rush to their side.
 If their health issues are severe and/or complicated, you may contemplate quitting your job to assist your parent with around-the-clock elder care.

 Your thought may be that you’ll save money by doing this (since you won’t have to hire a nurse), but you also will probably rationalize that you’ll be there to offer your older parent the care you know they need.

 It’s not always financially feasible to quit your job and care for your parent full-time.

-Leaving your job and letting your partner shoulder the burden of paying the bills on a single income is a huge responsibility – and not a very fair one to place on someone.
+Leaving your job and letting your partner (if you have one) shoulder the burden of paying the bills on a single income is a huge responsibility – and not a very fair one to place on someone.

 That said, if you dip into your savings or take retirement money early (such as from a 401k), you may be resentful years later if you have to work longer than you had originally planned to because you don’t have enough money saved up.

 This is one reason why the FMLA (Family and Medical Leave Act) exists.
 If your company is eligible, this program provides you with a 12 week unpaid “sabbatical”.

-Before you quit, talk to your employer or Human Resources department to get their recommendations on what options you have.
+Before you quit your job, talk to your employer or Human Resources department to get their recommendations on what options you have.

-For instance, perhaps you don’t need take all twelve weeks off at one time, but could just take one or two weeks per month to step in and help with your parent.
+For instance, perhaps you don’t need to take all 12 weeks off at one time, but could just take one or two weeks per month to step in and help with your parent.

-You would still be losing money since you won’t get paid while off work under the FMLA, but it’s not as big of a financial loss as it would be if you just quit your job outright.
+You would still be losing money since you won’t get paid while you are taking the time off, but it’s not as big of a financial loss as it would be if you just quit your job outright.